 This document includes certain statements, including statements relating to the Company's expectations of future operating results, that may be deemed "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 In addition to historical information, this document contains forward-looking statements made by the management of IES.
 Such statements are typically identified by terms expressing future expectation or goals.
 These forward-looking statements, although made in good faith, include assumptions, expectations, predictions, intentions or beliefs about future events and are subject to risks and uncertainties that could cause actual results to differ materially from those reflected in these forward-looking statements.
-Factors that might cause such differences include, but are not limited to, inherent uncertainties relating to estimating future results, fluctuations in operating results because of down-turns in levels or types of incorrect estimates used in entering fixed-price contracts, construction, difficulty in managing operations in existing, geographically-diverse operations, the high level of competition in the construction industry, the impact of variations in interest rates, general level of the economy, changes in the level of competition in the electrical industry, changes in the costs of labor, changes in the cost or availability of bonds required for certain types of projects, inability to find sufficient numbers of trained employees, inability to successfully achieve or maintain planned business objectives, inaccurate estimates used in percentage of completion calculations, the unknown effect of U.S. involvement in armed conflict, and seasonal variation in the ability to perform work.
+Factors that might cause such differences include, but are not limited to, inherent uncertainties relating to estimating future results, fluctuations in operating results because of down-turns in levels or types of construction, incorrect estimates used in entering fixed-price contracts, difficulty in managing operations in existing, geographically-diverse operations, the high level of competition in the construction industry, the impact of variations in interest rates ,changes in the costs of commodity prices such as steel and copper, general level of the economy, changes in the level of competition in the electrical industry, changes in the costs of labor, changes in the cost or availability of bonds required for certain types of projects, inability to find sufficient numbers of trained employees, inability to successfully achieve or maintain planned business objectives, inaccurate estimates used in percentage of completion calculations, the unknown effect of U.S. involvement in armed conflict, unanticipated results of litigation, and seasonal variation in the ability to perform work.